simonvh/fluff/README.md

 ### Clustering ###
 By default, fluff_heatmap.py will preserve the order of the features in the input BED file.
 This is equivalent to specifying `-C none`.
 Alternatively, one of two basic clustering methods can be specified using the `-C` parameter: `hierarchical` and `kmeans`.
 If `kmeans` is selected the number of clusters (`-k`) is mandatory.
 The profiles will be clustered using the Euclidian distance metric, based on normalized data (although the heatmap still shows the raw data).

+### Region, bin size and scaling ###
+The *center* of all features will be selected from the input BED file.
+A total region of 10kb will be centered at this coordinate (5kb up- and downstream).
+To change this, specify the `-e` parameter that controls the extension up- and downstream.
+For example,  `-e 10000` will select regions of 20kb.

+The bin size is 100 bp, this can be controlled with the `-b` parameter.

+The color scale of the heatmap profile can be adjusted with the `-s` parameter.
+It is difficult to set a generally applicable threshold, as this value might depend on what you'd like to highlight or analyze in your data.
+The `-s` argument can either be absolute (`-s 15` means a bin that contains 15 or more reads will have the darkest color) or a percentage (`-s 90%` sets the threshold at the 90th percentile of the values in all bins over all tracks and features).

 fluff_profile.py
 ----------------